Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Limit Theory

 Therefore, setting $k\asymp(\log n/n)^{-d/(2s+d)}$, we obtain

 which is the optimal uniform rate of convergence in the function class $\Sigma_s(\mathcal{X})$; see \cite{Stone1982}.
 To the best of our knowledge, our paper is the first to show that the series estimator attains the optimal uniform rate of convergence under these rather general conditions; see the next comment.
-We also note here that it has been known for a long time that a local polynomial (kernel) estimator achieves the same optimal uniform rate of convergence; see, for example, \cite{Tsybakov2003}, and it was also shown recently by \cite{CF2013} that local polynomial partition series estimator also achieves the same rate. \end{remark}
+We also note here that it has been known for a long time that a local polynomial (kernel) estimator achieves the same optimal uniform rate of convergence; see, for example, \cite{Tsybakov2003}, and it was also shown recently by \cite{CF2013} that local polynomial partition series estimator also achieves the same rate. { Recently, in an effort to relax the independence assumption, the working paper \cite{CC2013}, which appeared in ArXiv in 2013, approximately 1 year after our paper was posted to ArXiv and submitted for publication, \footnote{Our paper was submitted for publication and to ArXiv on December 3, 2012.
+Our result as stated here did not change since the original submission.} derived similar uniform rate of convergence result allowing for $\beta$-mixing conditions, see their Theorem 4.1 for specific conditions.} \end{remark}

 \begin{remark} Primitive conditions leading to inequalities $\ell_k c_k\lesssim k^{-s/d}$ and $\xi_k\lesssim \sqrt{k}$ are discussed in the previous section.
-Also, under the assumption that $\ell_k c_k\lesssim k^{-s/d}$, inequality $\bar{R}_{2n}\lesssim (\log n)^{1/2}$ follows automatically from the definition of $\bar{R}_{2n}$.
-Thus, one of the critical conditions to attain the optimal uniform rate of convergence is that we require $\bar{R}_{1n}\lesssim (\log n)^{1/2}$.
-Under our other assumptions, this condition holds if $k\log n/n^{1-2/m}\lesssim 1$ and $k^{2-2s/d}/n\lesssim 1$, and so we can set $k\asymp(\log n/n)^{-d/(2s+d)}$ if $d/(2s+d)<1-2/m$ and $(2d-2s)/(2s+d)<1$ or, equivalently, $m>2+d/s$ and $s/d>1/4$.
+Also, under the assumption that $\ell_k c_k\lesssim k^{-s/d}$, inequality $\bar{R}_{2n}\lesssim (\log k)^{1/2}$ follows automatically from the definition of $\bar{R}_{2n}$.
+Thus, one of the critical conditions to attain the optimal uniform rate of convergence is that we require $\bar{R}_{1n}\lesssim (\log k)^{1/2}$.
+Under our other assumptions, this condition holds if $k\log k/n^{1-2/m}\lesssim 1$ and $k^{2-2s/d}/n\lesssim 1$, and so we can set $k\asymp(\log n/n)^{-d/(2s+d)}$ if $d/(2s+d)<1-2/m$ and $(2d-2s)/(2s+d)<1$ or, equivalently, $m>2+d/s$ and $s/d>1/4$.

 \end{remark}